JoshuaRM/pySearch/README.md

  <li> -b changes the browser to search in.
 If an invalid browser is selected, a list of valid ones will be displayed.</li>
  </ol>

+Note for Windows users: browsers must be registered in environment variables to be used, or seen in available browsers.

 ## Running the tests